 Many students find it helpful to have a “cheat sheet” to use as a reminder of the important information to remember to do.
 In math, it might be a formula sheet.
 In reading, it might be reading vocabulary and the “look fors” associated with each.
 The students notes might be relaxation tips or reminders to self to ask for a break when needed.
 After all,once testing starts, we can’t ask or offer this to them.

-Listen to and Reassure Your Students that You’re Confident in Their Abilities
+Reassure Your Students that You’re Confident in Their Abilities with testing

 Share Humorous Videos and Jokes about Testing